VincenzoLaSpesa/XiaomiDepthMapExtractor/README.md

 -  `.\DepthMapExtractor Image.jpg`
 -  `.\DepthMapExtractor -i Image.jpg -o Image`

+## Currently tested with

+It works with:

+- Xiaomi POCO F1
+- Redmi Note 9 Pro

 ## About Kaitai

 This software uses Kaitai for parsing the binary structure of the file.